Skip to content

 • Personal: What kinds of personal tasks will they be doing for you?
 Do they need to know about family birthdays?
 Your favorite florist?
 What is your expectation of privacy?

-Quick documentation on the front end saves confusion or frustration on the back end.
+Quick documentation on the front end saves confusion or frustration down the road.

 4. Create A Thorough Checklist To Track Task Progress

 Have a task list ready to go on day one for your VA.
-Over their first few days, this should primarily be onboarding items like:
+Over their first few days, this should primarily be onboarding-related tasks:

 • Talk to HR and sign employee forms

-• Confirm or create logins for key systems and technologies
+• Confirm or create logins for critical systems and technologies

 • Complete or sign up for training on software